tomasi001/Bootstrapped_Blitz/README.md

 ## WHY?

-- This repo exists to attempt to start new Blitz Projects with chakra-ui and ts straight from the get go
+- This repo exists to attempt to start new Blitz Projects with Chakra-UI and TypeScript straight from the get go
 - I hope it helps
 - Please feel free to raise issues and to contribute
 - One Love